-This review was written by Cajoline Petti.
+This review was written by Caroline Petti.

-Stopping Wife Abuse. by Jennifer Baker Fleming, New York: Anchor Press/Doubleday Publishers, 1979, \$8.95.
-Before 1975, the issue of domestic violence was charactenzed by a scarcity of knowledge and literature as well as a general reluctance to admit that wife beating was a serious social problem.
+Stopping Wile Abuse, by Jennifer Baker Fleming, New York: Anchor Press/Doubleday Publishers, 1979, S8,95.
+Before 1975, the issue of domestic violence was characterized by a scarcity of knowledge and literature as well as a general reluctance to admit that wife beating was a serious social problem.
 Over the last five years, family violence has been increasingly brought to the public consciousness.
 Since 1976, 34 states have enacted new domestic violence legislation, and more than 500 shelters and supportive services for battered women have been established.
-Grassroots organizers and professionals in a wide variety of disciplines, including law, medicine, psychology, social work, and religion, have begun to take steps toward stopping wife abuse.

-Fleming's book is a synthesis of the various programs, research, and activities that have been developed to alleviate the problem of spouse abuse in the past five years.
+Grassroots organizers and professionals in a wide variety of disciplines, including law, medicine, psychology, social work, and religion, have begun to take stops toward stopping wife abuse.
+Fleming's book to a synthesis of the varrieming's book is a synthesis of the various programs, research, and activities that have been developed to alleviate the problem of spouse abuse in the past five years.
 Although the book summarizes existing research and presents an overview of the problem, its causation, and appropriate interventions; it is not a theoretical work.
-Stopping Wife Abuse is a manual that offers professionals. paraprofessionals, and battered women a practical guide for responding to vio-lence in the iamily.
-"This book is not de-signed to convince you that wife beating is a problem," explains Fleming.
-"We assume that if you are reading this book, you are already aware of the problem and are ready to move on to the next
+Stopping Wife Abuse is a manual that offers professionals, paraprofessionals, and battered women a practiced guide for responding to violence in the family.
+This book is not designed to convince you that wile beating is a problem," explaine Fleming.
+"We assume that if you are reading this book, you are already aware of the problem and are ready to move on to the next step."

 The author begins by discussing the battered woman's psychological state and the immediate courses of action open to her.
-Fleming ther, outlines the varied approaches and techniques that counselors working with victims have employed, such as peer support groups, crisis intervention, and assertiveness training.
+Fleming then outlines the varied approaches and techniques that counselors working with victims have employed, such as peer support groups, crisis intervention, and assertiveness training.

-A major portion of the book is devoted to the legal system's response to domestic violence In addition to a basic description of the court system and legal remedies available to battered women Fleming describes several projects that have attempted to reform the criminal justice system.
+A major portion of the book is devoted to the legal system's response to domestic violence.
+In addition to a basic description of the court system and legal remedes available to battered women, Fleming describes several projects that have attempted to reform the criminal justice system.
 For example, the use of peace bonds, special police training manuals, community mediation, and advocates for battered women are discussed.
-Fleming also examines state legislation on domestic violerice and its impact on court procedures, police authority, and shelters for battered women.
+Fleming also examines state legislation on domestic violence and its impact on court procedures, police arthority, and shellers for battered women.

 A second major area of the book focuses on the establishment of shelters and support services.
 Practical advice on starting a shelter, locating funding and community resources, and instituting self-evaluation guidelines is offered and supported by descriptions of experiences of shelter programs and women's groups.
-Training for professionals in existing agencies is also discussed
+Training for professionals in existing agencies is also discussed.
 The book includes sections on children of spouse abusers and counseling for abusers.
 Since very little attention has been focused on these issues to date, this information is very important.